 - Multi-step workflows (e.g., “create a Google event, then send a Slack notification”)

 Setup process: No automatic two-way sync.
-Instead, you create separate Zaps for each direction (Google → Outlook, Outlook → Google).
-Each Zap runs on a schedule (every 15 minutes, hourly, etc.), not in real-time.
+You create separate Zaps for each direction (Google → Outlook, Outlook → Google).
+Each Zap runs on a schedule (every 15 minutes, hourly, etc.), not instantly.
 Setup time: 10–20 minutes per direction, requires understanding of Zapier’s workflow interface.

-How sync works: Polling-based (Zapier checks your calendars on a schedule, not instantly).
+How sync works: Polling-based (Zapier checks your calendars on a schedule).
 With the cheapest plan (every 15 minutes), you’ll have 15-minute delays.
-To sync faster, you need a more expensive plan.
+Faster syncing requires a more expensive plan.

 One-way only: Zapier is fundamentally built for one-way workflows.
-Creating true two-way sync requires multiple Zaps and workarounds.
-For example:
+Creating true two-way sync requires multiple Zaps:

 - Zap 1: Google events → Outlook